Are you looking for a ritual officiant for the burial or memorial service of a Jewish loved one?

 In this blog post, I will let you know what the preparation process is like.
-While I officiate standard traditional Jewish funerals, my largest clientele is families who are unaffiliated, have interfaith family dynamics or who want a theistically secular funeral service.
-In this post, I will also give you some examples of specific prayers or readings we can use in the service.
+While I sometimes officiate standard, or traditional, Jewish funerals, my largest clientele is families who are unaffiliated, have interfaith family dynamics, or who want a theistically secular funeral service.
+I will also give you some examples of specific prayers or readings that can be used in this type of ceremony.

 Every funeral ritual is different: As an officiant, I try to match the liturgy and content with the beliefs and wishes of the deceased as well as the sentiments of his/her loved ones.
 Trying to do both is possible — it just takes some time, and some conversations, to figure it out.